By Ian Portman

 Faced with increasing antisemitism in Europe towards the end of the 19th century, many Jews chose to join the great waves of European emigration to the United States.
 Since the high middle ages, most of the world’s Jews had settled in eastern Europe, under welcoming Polish and later repressive Russian rule.
 During the social ferment around the turn of the 20th century in western Russia, a large and active social democratic movement developed that played a major role in the first (failed) and second (successful) Russian revolutions.
 The adherents of this movement – the BUND – aimed to build a nation among the nationalities of the Russian empire, speaking their own language, Yiddish and staying at home where they belonged.

-Other movements, however, focussed on the ancient Jewish states of the Levant and developed the notion of “return” of Jews to the land of Israel (said to have been given to the Jewish people by God) which had ceased to exist some two thousand years ago.
+Other movements, however, focussed on the ancient Jewish states of the Levant and developed the notion of a “return” of Jews to the land of Israel (said to have been given to the Jewish people by God) which ceased to exist some two thousand years ago.
 Prominent among such groups were Christian protestant evangelicals in Britain.
-These developed, from the 17th Century onwards, a doctrine of conversion of Jews to Christianity, often linked with their return to Jerusalem.
+These developed, from the 17th Century onward, a doctrine of conversion of Jews to Christianity, often linked with their return to Jerusalem.
 Only in this way, could the devoutly-desired second coming of the Messiah be secured.
 This belief became widespread in the middle of the 19th century in Britain where it influenced the highest levels of politics.

 Towards the end of that century, a thoroughly-assimilated Austro-Hungarian Jewish journalist, Theodor Herzl, reacting to antisemitism in Vienna and Paris, proposed the founding of a Jewish nation-state – der Judenstaat.
 This encountered vociferous opposition from almost all the Jews of Europe.
 But Herzl’s careful and incessant knocking on the doors of powerful men in the capitals of Europe was to bring success for his movement in the new century, as rivalries between the great powers spun out of control and crashed into the First World War.